|

 ZucchiniBeans, Corn, Nasturtium, Oregano, Peas, Radishes, Zinnias

-Many herbs offer a number of benefits to the garden.
+Many herbs offer benefits to the garden.
 They not only repel and trap pests but also attract pollinators and other beneficial insects to plants.

 Plant some of these most beneficial herbs in the garden.
 You will be rewarded as a result.